Trunk Road Extension South

 Construction of a new six-legged roundabout south of the Trunk Road Interchange bridge is completed and open to traffic: two legs for the Parks Highway on/off ramps, two legs for the Fireweed frontage road, one leg for the existing Trunk Road Interchange bridge and one leg for the new alignment heading south to our extension.

 The highway bridge over the Alaska Railroad mainline is complete.
 A highway roadbed with separated pedestrian/bike pathway is paved from the roundabout to the bridge over the Alaska Railroad mainline.
 All fill has been placed and final D-1 placement underway.
-Road opening will be August 11, 2017.
+Road opening was August 11, 2017.
 Paving south of the bridge over the Alaska Railroad will be completed by end of September.

 Bob Walden PE, MSB Project Manager